camiloabbate/camiloabbate/content/home/research.md

 # This file represents a page section.
 headless: true

-active: false
+active: true

 # Order that this section appears on the page.
-weight: 80
+weight: 20

-title: Featured Publications
+title: Research
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: publication
+  page_type: research
   # Choose how many pages you would like to display (0 = all pages)
   count: 0
   # Filter on criteria